 But back to me.
 Back in kindergarten and elementary school (in the first 4 grade anyway) we had a costume competition every February celebrating Farsang.
 At the time I was really into Disney movies – oh who am I kidding, I’m still into them – and my mom made me an Ariel (1994, I was 6) and a Jasmine (1995, 7) costume.
 The skirt and top used for the Ariel costume was part of my wardrobe for many years.
 My older sister had a similar set in wine red.
 Let me tell you, in the 90s’ that velvet fabric was REALLY COOL!
 So, without further ado, pictures:

 If you’d like to get in contact with D.P.
 Woolliscroft, you can find him on social media:

-Read my review of SPFBO entrant Kingshold, or Tales of Kingshold, then go and grab a copy of both books by clicking on their covers.
+Read my review of SPFBO entrant Kingshold, or Tales of Kingshold, then go and grab a copy of both books by clicking on the buttons.
 If you hurry up you can catch up before Ioth, City of Lights is out this summer!